Skiing in the Adirondacks & the Winter Experience

 with skating lanes.
 The vast majority of our trails are one-way, uncommon in the industry, providing skiers and snowshoers with a remarkably peaceful woodland experience.

 Lake Trail is illuminated nightly exclusively for the use of

 our overnight guests (click here for

-nights during the season.
+Adirondack Lodging options).
 12 kilometers of trail are ungroomed, marked and mapped snowshoe trails which provide a solitary

 Adirondack wilderness experience within our private lands.

 Lapland Lake welcomes the first-timer as well as the expert - the skater and the classical cross country skier.
 Our PSIA-certified (Professional Ski Instructors of America) Ski School boasts